ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 It is a pictogram reduction of the whole possible combinations of the twelve pitch classes forming the temperated system (equal division of the octave), that is, 2 ^ 12 = 4096 <=> 88.

-### What are musaics ?

-A musaic is a multi-faceted visual object (4 faces), one face being, at most, made up of 2 distinct patterns (color harmonic structure, known as *intervallic structure*).

-The canonical representation of a musaic is based on a matrix canvas.
-The dual nature of a musaic is probably its major characteristic:

-* Theoretical: Symbolic (abstract) representation of intervallic structures.
-* Practical: System (concrete) in which can be organized all the diagrams (chords &amp; sacles) played by the fingers on certain instruments.

 ### What is their interest ?